triradial/Freon4dsl/docs/CRC-Plan.md

 ### Done
+- [x] The position of the phases in the timeline chart causes it to be clipped at the bottom.
+It wasn't originally like this so I'm guessing some of our application styling has drifted into the chart.
+Maybe pass this off to Jon?
 - [x] Remove choice of the visit you are on when 'start when' is a reference.
 Needs custom scope added.
 - [x] Determine whether optional from Freon is needed and where: Does not seem to be needed in current UI
 - [x] Make tasks be clickable checkboxes in a Word document